thacherT1D/webdevstuff/Datastores/Entity_Relationships.desc.md

 ## Objectives

-1. Explain what an entity-relationship model is.
+1. Explain what an entity-relationship diagram is.
-1. Explain why an entity-relationship model is useful.
+1. Explain why an entity-relationship diagram is useful.
 1. Explain what the four PostgreSQL column constraints are.
-1. Implement an entity-relationship model in PostgreSQL.
+1. Use constraints to implement an entity-relationship diagram in PostgreSQL.
 1. Explain what a join statement is.
 1. Explain why a join statement is useful.
 1. Alias columns and tables in SQL `SELECT` statements.
 1. Write inner join statements.

-## What's an entity-relationship model?
+## What's an entity-relationship diagram?

-An **entity–relationship model** (ER model) describes people, places, or things that are inter-related.
-As the name suggests, an ER model is composed of entities and the relationships that can exist between them.
-An ER model is often expressed as an **entity-relationship diagram**.
-Here's an ER diagram that represents the movie, award, and plot entities.
+An **entity–relationship diagram** (ER diagram) is a drawing that represents people, places, or things that are inter-related.
+As the name suggests, an ER diagram is composed of entities and the relationships that can exist between them.
+Here's an ER diagram that represents movie, award, and plot entities and their relationships.

 ```text
 ┌──────────────┐       ┌────────────────┐       ┌──────────────┐       ┌──────────────┐